Pier Paolo Pasolini: Rising society of consumption

 Pasolini was particularly concerned about the class of the subproletariat, which he portrayed in Accattone, and to which he felt both humanly and artistically drawn.
-He observed that the kind of purity which he perceived in the pre-industrial popular culture was rapidly vanishing, a process that he named la scomparsa delle lucciole (lit. "the disappearance of the fireflies").
+He observed that the type of purity which he perceived in the pre-industrial popular culture was rapidly vanishing, a process that he named la scomparsa delle lucciole ('the disappearance of the fireflies').
 The joie de vivre of boys was being rapidly replaced with more bourgeois ambitions such as a house and a family.
-He was critical of those leftists who held a "traditional and never admitted hatred against lumpenproletariats and poor populations": in 1958 he called on the PCI to become "‘the party of the poor people’: the party, we may say, of the lumpenproletarians".
+He was critical of those leftists who held a "traditional and never admitted hatred against lumpenproletariats and poor populations".
+In 1958, he called on the PCI to become "'the party of the poor people': the party, we may say, of the lumpenproletarians".